 Training applications will be scored on the same categories, but additional topics to consider when reviewing these proposals are: a) current scientific and technical skills, b) clearly stated goals and plans for the trainee period, c) potential for long-term value of the training, and d) follow up plans after the training period.

 Geographical diversity, need for access by under-served or under-represented institutions, the extent of requested support, and other options available to the users or the trainees, will be taken into account in setting priorities.

 A request for access proposal will expire in three (3) cycles or when the requested amount of time recommended by peer review has been used, whichever comes first.
 General user projects or applications will expire in two (2) years.
-After that point users will have to submit a new project to submit additional request for access applications/proposals against.
+After that point, users will have to submit a new project to submit an additional request for access applications/proposals against.